 Interns can expect to gain a solid foundation in cetaceans behavioural ecology and sociobiology with a focus on dolphins ethology, habitat use

-During all the work you will be working side by side with me, the chief biologist, and other experienced researchers.
-As an internship, you will be encouraged to work hard and gain an insight of what it is actually like to work as a marine mammal researcher.
-An academic background in biology or natural science, coupled with motivation, willingness to work hard and interest in marine mammal’s research make the most qualified individuals.
-Your participation means that you will not only be observing the studied animals at sea, but you will also be collecting different types of data, using various scientific methods, and helping on board the research vessel in general.
-When back in the lab, you will participate in the transcription of the collected data, with the database work, you will use various software’s, perform photo-identification analysis and more.
+and communication.
+BDRI offers interns the chance to work through the many steps of research.
+Your participation means that you will not only be observing the studied animals at sea, but you will also be collecting different types of scientific data, using various research methods, and helping on board the research vessel in general.
+Furthermore, as the Galician coastline is known for frequent strandings of various marine mammals species, you will be a part of an important network for rescue and data collection from these stranded animals.
+When back in the lab, you will participate in the transcription of the collected data, with the database work, you will use various softwares, perform photo-identification analysis, use of GIS and more.

 Moreover, interns will also receive cross-training in different areas related with the strandings (Response, Rescue, Necropsy and data collection).